 In your platform, you may have a lot of learning content, thus the time it takes to organize, view and update all of it may seem daunting.
 It can be useful to enable learners to curate content in the platform, by hiding the content in which they are not interested in any given moment, and marking content as outdated if it is no longer up-to-date or valid.

 It may also be useful to manage the content of tags associated with formal and informal learning content in order to avoid words that you consider inappropriate or irrelevant for your learners and content.
-Using the Blacklisted Tags functionality, you as the Superadmin can add a blacklist of words that you don’t want to appear in tags.
-As a result, any tags with the blacklisted words in them will be deleted from any learning objects, assets, and questions.
+Using the deny list of tags functionality, you as the Superadmin can add a deny list of words that you don’t want to appear in tags.
+As a result, any tags containing the words of the deny list in them will be deleted from any learning objects, assets, and questions.

 Let’s go through the content curation functionalities available in your platform.